planttheidea/nage/README.md

 _defaults to () => ({})_

 The method used to create a new object in the pool.
-The default returns an empty method, but if you have objects with a consistent structure it is more memory efficient to return an object with that structure to reduce the number of hidden classes used.
+The default returns an empty object, but if you have objects with a consistent structure it is more memory efficient to return an object with that structure to reduce the number of hidden classes created under-the-hood.

 ```typescript
 const pool = nage({